HCL-TECH-SOFTWARE/digital-experience/docs/extend_dx/integration/configmap_sharing_dx.md

 4. **Access the Shared Data**
    Each key in the Secret becomes a file in the mount path.
 For example, if the Secret contains `core.ltpa`, you can read it from `/etc/config/shared/dx/core.ltpa`.

----

-## Frequently Asked Questions

-**Q: What happens if the producer is not deployed?**
-A: The consumer will start normally.
-The shared configuration is optional.

-**Q: Can I add more keys to the shared configuration?**
-A: Yes.
-Edit the shared Secret template in your Helm chart and add new keys under `stringData`.

-**Q: How do I know which version of the shared config to use?**
-A: Specify the version in your values.yaml under `consumeSharedConfigs`.

-**Q: Is this secure?**
-A: The configuration is stored in Kubernetes Secrets, which are designed for sensitive data.
-Follow your organization’s security best practices for managing Secrets.

----

-## Support

-If you have questions or need help with configuration sharing, contact HCL support or refer to the product documentation for more details.